-The Hebrew University Multidisciplinary Center on Cannabinoid Research integrates and coordinates the research activities of multiple research laboratories at the Hebrew University into interdisciplinary networks.
+The Hebrew University Multidisciplinary Center for Cannabinoid Research integrates and coordinates the research activities of multiple research laboratories at the Hebrew University into interdisciplinary networks.
 One of its major objectives is to foster collaborations between its own participating laboratories and many other well-established groups around the globe who are conducting research on cannabinoids, endocannabinoids and medical Cannabis.

 Cannabis Sativa is perhaps the plant with the longest history of cultivation by man.
 Most certainly used by mankind throughout thousands of years of history as the most common “recreational drug” for pleasure and the alleviation of stress.
 Despite its nearly universal illegality (until the 21st century) the plant and its extracts – in street lingo: hashish, marijuana, weed or grass – at least had the redeeming feature of being non-addictive.
 But its true worth lay hidden until the end of the 20th century when serious scientific Cannabis research began.